Banwell: Geography

 Banwell is located 5 mi east of Weston-super-Mare on the A371 road and is where the western end of the A368 road begins.
 The village is at the west end of the northern side of the Mendip hills.

-The village is located between the M5 motorway and the A38, and is used by traffic travelling from the motorway to Bristol Airport.
+The village is located between the M5 motorway and the A38, and is used by a significant volume of commuter traffic.
 This traffic, together with other users of the A371 and A368, often causes the narrow streets of Banwell to become jammed.

 There has been a campaign to bypass Banwell for many years, but other villages in the area have objected as increasing the traffic capacity on the roads would create problem on their roads.
 The Greater Bristol Strategic Transport Study in 2006 recommended that a road be built from Junction 21 of the M5 directly to Bristol Airport, bypassing Banwell and all the other local villages, thus alleviating their concerns.

 However, this would not benefit local traffic passing through Banwell to and from Weston-super-Mare, Wells and Bath, so some traffic problems would still exist.

 Banwell Caves is a 1.7 ha geological and biological Site of Special Scientific Interest at the western end of Banwell Hill.